 this is quite literal.

-Imagine that give a lecture.
-If everything is there and correctly placed, like chair, lecturedesk, glass or water, then you can say "alles staat op zijn plek:, as in "everything is in place".
+Imagine that you give a lecture.
+If everything is there and correctly placed, like chair, lecture desk, glass of water, then you can say "alles staat op zijn plek:, as in "everything is in its place".
+The important word here is "its".
 There is nothing idiomatic about this sentence

 Does any one have an answer to AndrewsSuzy re the difference in meaning to 'Alles staat op zijn plek' and 'Everything has its place'.
 I am interested as I was tempted to do that as a translation.
 Many previous posts allude to there being differences in meaning between various phrases but no one seems to be prepared to say what that difference is.
 I, quite seriously, would like to know.